 And a fat-to-protein ratio of about 48%.

 Below-average protein.
 Below-average fat.
 And above-average carbs when compared to a typical dry dog food.

-In addition, when you consider the plant-based protein-boosting effect of the potato protein, this looks like the profile of a kibble containing only a limited amount of meat.
+When you consider the protein-boosting effect of the potato products and soy protein, this looks like the profile of a kibble containing only a limited amount of meat.

-Royal Canin Veterinary Diets Hypoallergenic Selected Protein dry dog food is a potato-based kibble using only a limited amount of various meats as its main sources of animal protein.
+Royal Canin Veterinary Diets Canine Selected Protein is a plant-based kibble using a limited amount of various species as its main source of animal protein.

 A Final Word